 Please use one of the following methods for submitting documentation of species on the review list or first state records.
-All methods are equally acceptable- choose the one that’s most convenient for you: online submission, emailing a PDF of the rare bird report form, or sending documentation by mail.
+All methods are equally acceptable: online submission with the form below, emailing a PDF of the rare bird report form below, or sending documentation by mail.

 ***Upload photos or pdfs here.*** One file at a time, max 50 mb per file.
 Please use the following format for file names:

 Species_Date_Location_YourName.jpg – ex.
 SageThrasher_11Nov2005_Lot1PlumIsland_TimSpahr.jpg

 When submitting a record to MARC, it’s best to think about the audience–what information will help the Committee members decide if there is sufficient evidence to support the record, and what information will be useful to archive so that future generations can share and appreciate your observation?
 How much information to submit is up to you, and we would certainly never want the perfect to get in the way of the good and have people not submit records because they believe doing so takes too much time and effort.
 That said, here are the types of information that are especially helpful and make for great archival material.